cobwebos/docs/articles/notification-hubs/notification-hubs-push-notification-registration-management.md

 // Initialize the Notification Hub NotificationHubClient hub = NotificationHubClient.CreateClientFromConnectionString(listenConnString, hubName);

-// The Device id from the PNS
+// The Device ID from the PNS
 var pushChannel = await PushNotificationChannelManager.CreatePushNotificationChannelForApplicationAsync();

-// If you are registering from the client itself, then store this registration id in device
+// If you are registering from the client itself, then store this registration ID in device
 // storage.
-Then when the app starts, you can check if a registration id already exists or not before
+Then when the app starts, you can check if a registration ID already exists or not before
 // creating.
 var settings = ApplicationData.Current.LocalSettings.Values;

-// If we have not stored a registration id in application data, store in application data. if (!settings.ContainsKey("__NHRegistrationId"))
+// If we have not stored a registration ID in application data, store in application data. if (!settings.ContainsKey("__NHRegistrationId"))
 {
     // make sure there are no existing registrations for this push handle (used for iOS and Android)